Matura: Slovenia

-In Switzerland
+Switzerland

 Gymnasiale Matura, Maturité gymnasiale, Maturità liceale

 In Switzerland's education system, secondary school has several tiers oriented towards different professional tracks.
 The gymnasium, leading to the Matura graduation, is the highest tier, offering broad and thorough academic foundations to prepare its students for direct entry to university.
 Approximately 20% of youth attain the Matura every year, although this figure varies among the different cantons, which are in charge of (upper) secondary education.
 The gymnasial Matura is required and sufficient (except for medicine, where the number of students is restricted) for Swiss students to study at a university or a federal institute of technology irrespective of their subject choice.

 The specific requirements for a Matura graduation vary slightly among the cantons.
 In general they involve two parts: The grades of the last school year and standardized Matura exams at the end of 12th or 13th grade, depending on the canton.
 Also a scientific Matura paper of about 25 pages has to be executed.
 Grades attained in classes during the last school year and at the exams, as well as the Matura paper contribute equally to the final grade.
 With a revision in 2007, among others an appreciation of science subjects were carried out by individual graduation of biology, physics and chemistry, increasing the proportion of teaching mathematics and natural science subjects as well as the introduction of computer science as a supplementary subject.

 6 is the best grade, 1 is the lowest.
 The required average grade to attain Matura is 4.
 In order to pass, all grades below 4 have to be compensated by better grades in double, and no more than four grades lower than 4 are allowed.

 The cantons are responsible for the organisation of the final tests.
 Exams include a series of oral and written tests.
 Tests are typically administered by a team consisting of a teacher who was involved in the student's classes and an independent expert.
 This cantonal Matura exam is recognised in the whole country but there is no single standardised test on a national level in contrary to what exists in France, for instance where the same test with the same questions and the same themes is passed by all students on the same day.

 The gymnasial Matura subjects by federal ordinance (MAV/ORM, SR 413.11) are (Art.
 9):